Invoice

 The notes section can include special delivery instructions, reference numbers for the buyer's purchase order, project identifiers, bank account details for wire transfers, and any other information relevant to the specific transaction or the ongoing business relationship.

-Invoice Template Legal Requirements
+Invoice Legal Requirements

 The federal Prompt Payment Act (31 U.S.C.
 Section 3901 et seq.) requires federal agencies to pay commercial invoices within 30 days of receipt and to pay interest on late payments at the rate established by the Treasury Department.